re-models/theodias/docs-source/index.rst

 From the source code:

-You can install the package locally, by
+You can install the package from the source code by

 * first git-cloning the repository: